 - Proven experience in assisting in writing curricula for adult learners, and individualized instruction within a classroom setting.

-- Have the ability to integrate technology into classroom instruction.
+- Have the ability to integrate technology in classroom instruction.

 - Possess excellent written and verbal communication skills and software skills.